HijelHub/HijelHub_Dashboard/README.md

 3. Set **Branch** to `main` and folder to `/ (root)`
 4. Click **Save**

-Your dashboard will be live at `https://your-username.github.io/HijelHub_Dashboard/`
+Your dashboard will be live at `https://your-username.github.io/HijelHub_Dashboard/` after a few minutes.

 ### 6. Run the workflow